Nacala Nomad Scores & Quality of Life - π²πΏ Mozambique

 15 |

-Constitutional protections exist but media and online criticism face occasional restrictions; moderate compared to global standards. |
+Constitutional protections exist, but media and online criticism face some restrictions; self-censorship is observed in politically sensitive areas. |

 |